Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Charge carrier coherence effects and band tails

 At time scales shorter than the characteristic timescale of the potential change, lattice vibrations act like static disorder.
-The short time localization for the initial wavepacket happens around $\sim\SI{10}{fs}$ (Fig. \ref{fig:localizationfig}).
+The short-time localization for the initial wave packet happens around $\sim\SI{10}{fs}$ (Fig. \ref{fig:localizationfig}).
 This occurs earlier than the typical timescale for the potential change $\sim2\pi/\omega_D=\SI{125}{fs}$, so the frozen deformation potential is valid for the short-time dynamics.
 The other mechanisms for breaking electron coherence not considered here have similar or longer timescale.
 For a typical YBCO, electron-phonon inelastic scattering time is found to be $\tau_{e-ph}=\SI{100}{fs}$ at $\SI{400}{K}$~\cite{PhysRevLett.105.257001}.
-We can expect the electron dephasing time ($\tau_{\phi}$) to be in the order of $\tau_{e-ph}$~\cite{Lin_2002} whereas electron-electron scattering time $\tau_{e-e}=\SI{1400}{fs}$ at $\SI{400}{K}$ which is much longer than other relevant time scales~\cite{PhysRevLett.105.257001}.
+We also expect the electron dephasing time ($\tau_{\phi}$) to be in the order of $\tau_{e-ph}$~\cite{Lin_2002} whereas electron-electron scattering time $\tau_{e-e}=\SI{1400}{fs}$ at $\SI{400}{K}$ which is much longer than other relevant time scales~\cite{PhysRevLett.105.257001}.

-Nevertheless, what we observe here should not be interpreted as full Anderson localization of the electron, since it only occurs under short-time dynamics.
+Nevertheless, what we observe here should not be interpreted as full Anderson localization of the charge carrier, since it only occurs under short-time dynamics.
 Because the deformation potential is actually time-dependent, at longer times, but before fully diffusive behavior is established, the lattice dynamics can delocalize the charge carriers, a phenomenon so-called transient localization~\cite{PhysRevB.75.235106,PhysRevB.83.081202,afmTL}.
-In the transient localization, electrons encounter time varying landscapes of disorder, which breaks the quantum interference causing localization, initiating the delocalization of electron wavefunctions~\cite{PhysRevB.86.245201,PhysRevB.89.235201}.
-Due to strong scattering and transient localization effects, electron motion slows down.
-As a result, short-time localization as well as its breakdown at longer times may affect the transport properties in the materials showing bad/strange metal behavior.
+In the transient localization, charge carriers encounter time varying landscapes of disorder, which breaks the quantum interference causing localization and initiates delocalization~\cite{PhysRevB.86.245201,PhysRevB.89.235201}.
+Due to strong scattering and transient localization effects, the charge carrier motion slows down.
+As a result, short-time localization as well as its breakdown at longer times may affect the charge transport properties in the materials showing bad/strange metal behavior.